A study published in the journal Sleep found that people who slept an extra 30 minutes per night had a…

 So how can you utilize the nonverbal cues of posture to benefit you?
 Start by raising your awareness to your own posture.
 Notice whether you command or defer space.
 People who walk with their shoulders back and chin up are more likely to come across as confident self-starters.
 In fact, people who visibly take up space are generally more successful.

 Studies have found that in presidential races, disregarding political standing, the taller candidate is more likely to be successful.
 The average US president stands at 5’11’’, while the average US male height has fluctuated between 5’7’’ and 5’9’’.
 Height is mostly influenced by genetics, but posture is the next biggest factor.
 So why does posture impact communication?
 When tall people slouch, they appear much shorter, and have a less impactful effect.
 Taking this into account, try to command as much space as is comfortable.
-People tend to more easily trust people who stand tall and maintain their space.

 The Benefits of Gesturing